oracle/weblogic-image-tool/site/cache.md

     ```
 Note:  When adding a patch to the cache store.
 The patchId should be in the following format:  99999999_9.9.9.9.99999  The first 8 digits is the patch id, followed by an underscore and then release number.
 This is needed if you want to distinguish a patch that has different versions of the patch.

-For example, patch 29135930 has different versions from Oracle support.
+For example, patch 29135930 has several different versions from Oracle support, one for each release where the bug is fixed.

 | Patch Name | Release |
 | ---------|---------|